-2-room apartment 73m2, on the ground floor, double aspect east and west facing position, nice and modern furnishings: living room 30m2 with one chair-bed, satelite TV and dining table for 6.
+2-room apartment 73m2, on the ground floor, double aspect east and west facing position, nice and modern furnishings: living room 30m2 with two chair-bed, satelite TV, Apple TV, and dining table for 6.
 Bedroom with 1 french bed 25 inch Tempur memory foam matrass (200 cm length , 185 cm width).
 Separate kitchen (4 gas hot plates, oven, grill, dishwasher, washing machine, freezer, Nespresso, toaster).
 Breakfast table for 6.
 Bath, shower over bath.
 Patio garden with two chairs.
 View of the back garden.
-Facilities: Internet (Wi Fi and WLAN), Washing Machine, Dishwasher, parking in a driveway.
+Facilities: Internet (Wi Fi and WLAN), Washing Machine, Dishwasher, AppleTV, parking in a driveway.

 HOUSE / RESIDENCE